Non-SportingMediumGermany

 Does the German Spitz bark a lot?

-How much exercise does the German Spitz need?
+How much exercise does a German Spitz need?

 Our Shop